 The solution?
 Add internal links to across your blog posts and key pages.

+IV.
 Experience: User experience factors that have an impact on SEO

 So far we’ve been focused on improving how our site looks to search engines.